 Now I shot about four rolls of film with this camera before I wrote with review and i do have a fifth in the camera now and I shot quite a lot of different film.
 Now keep in mind the camera only takes the DX-coded film.

 - Two rolls of Ilford XP2 400 (expired)

 - Fujifilm Superia 400

-A few things I should technically point out before looking at the images is the roll of Tri-x was self developed in Sprint chemistry and self scanned of a Epson V700.
+A few things I should technically point out before looking at the images is the roll of Tri-x was self-developed in Sprint chemistry and self-scanned of an Epson V700.
 The rest where developed at a small lab Fuji chemistry and scanned on god knows what and I did not edit them for this post.

-The images where shot over a span of three or so weeks and its all I have been shooting in terms of 35mm.
+The images were shot over a span of three or so weeks and it's all I have been shooting in terms of 35mm.
 I really love this camera and it is a great introduction to the world of great compact cameras.
-Yes is does have it flaws and set backs but if you know the limitations of the camera you will know where it can excel.
+Yes, it does have its flaws and setbacks but if you know the limitations of the camera you will know where it can excel.
 It is a great EDC camera that you can have it you don't feel like having a camera with you because you will forget this is around your neck.
-Now do i recommend this camera ?
+Now, do I recommend this camera?
 Yes, I do, and for a few reasons.
-Those reasons being the wicked sharp and contrasty lens, the pocketablity of the camera and the price.
-For the price you get a lot more than you pay for and if you don't want to break the bank for a great compact this is one of the great options.
+Those reasons being the wicked sharp and contrasty lens, the pocketability of the camera and the price.
+For the price, you get a lot more than you pay for and if you don't want to break the bank for a great compact this is one of the great options.
 Will this be my only compact 35mm?
 No, and I might suffer from G.A.S (gear acquisition syndrome) but hey, don't we all?
 I would love to get my hands on some higher end compacts like the Contax T's or the Rico GR's but that might be a while and I am happy with this guy for the time being!

-I hope you guys enjoyed this camera review and it will be first of many and i look forward to doing more.
-If you guys have an comments or questions feel free to comment below or send me a email.
+I hope you guys enjoyed this camera review and it will be first of many and I look forward to doing more.
+If you guys have a comments or questions feel free to comment below or send me an email.
 Cheers!